Ieva Žeimytė

 http://bendruomeniskumas.mruni.eu/wp-content/uploads/2016/01/BAK_Abromaityte_2013_1107.pdf

-In Lithuania and in other countries communities are usually categorized in territories, interests and mixed.
+in other countries communities are usually categorized in territories,

 Second article: